 Many companies do create a specific document that identifies all the hazards associated with a product.
 This is an important step that should occur early in the design and development process before design inputs are finalized.
 During the development process, these hazards may need to be updated as materials and production processes are developed.
 Some companies may choose to identify hazards at a different time or in a different way.
-Still, the proposed European Medical Device Regulations (EMDR) requires that the dangers are recognized as one of the essential requirements.
+Still, the proposed European Medical Device Regulations (EMDR) require that the dangers are recognized as one of the essential requirements.
 The ISO 14971:2007 standard suggests that design teams should identify as many hazards as possible, estimate the risks, and then implement risk controls for any unacceptable risks.
 The EN ISO 14971:2012 standard requires that risk controls be implemented for hazards–regardless of acceptability.
 For this reason, I recommend companies restrict their identification of hazards to the most likely product malfunctions and hazards of high severity.
 This list should include any hazards already identified in the FDA’s MAUDE database.

-To perform a risk/benefit analysis, you have to know the likelihood of potential hazards resulting in harm and the clinical benefits of a product.
-Unfortunately, reduced cost cannot be used to justify the acceptability of a device.
-Risk/benefit analysis must be performed for each risk and the overall residual risks.
+To perform a benefit/risk analysis, you have to know the likelihood of potential hazards resulting in harm and the clinical benefits of a product.
+Unfortunately, reduced costs cannot be used to justify the acceptability of a device.
+Benefit/risk analysis must be performed for each risk and the overall residual risks.
 Therefore, it is important to identify the clinical benefits that outweigh each of the risks.
-I recommend using a risk traceability matrix in order to document each risk/benefit analysis.
+I recommend using a risk traceability matrix in order to document each benefit/risk analysis.
 This can be a separate risk management document, or it can be incorporated into a design requirements matrix.
 It is also important to identify any warnings, precautions, or contraindications that should be documented in the information provided to patients and users when risks cannot be eliminated.
 This may be the last column of your risk traceability matrix.